Colton21/event_display_analysis/README.md

 <snippet>
   <content>
-#{Event Display Analysis}
+Event Display Analysis
-TODO: Consider the Larlite, Argo, and Bee event displays.
+Consider the Larlite, Argo, and Bee event displays.
+Provide useful documentation (or assemble some already available) for information regarding the event displays.

 ##Event Displays